 Our most recent trip in August marked our third stay at Disney’s Animal Kingdom Lodge.
 Our first stay was during the holiday season, years before Lil’ Man joined the family, and our last two stays have been with Lil’ Man at ages 3 and 5.
 Nothing is more magical than waking up in the morning, pulling back your curtains, walking out onto your balcony and finding a giraffe staring right at you as it eats its breakfast.
+With three resort stays, I figure it is time we share some of our thoughts in a review of Animal Kingdom Lodge.

 While the Polynesian Village Resort may be our home now that we are Disney Vacation Club members, our hearts will always belong to AKL.
 With that said, the resort is not perfect, but I assure you that the pros far outweigh the cons.